Lightnet/bevysandbox/README.md

 ```

 ## Notes:
- * Examples and samples from bevyengine github for testing.
+ * Examples and samples from bevyengine github and official site for testing.
- * There are other example from other github and users from bevy community.
+ * There are other examples from other github and users from bevy community.

 ```
-cargo run -p game --release
+cargo run -p game --release (N/A)
 ```
   For release stable application.